Elecweb/react-craftform/README.md

   1) if value is valid, just return false
   2) if value is invalid, return object which propery name is meaningful name.
 You will be use the name for showing error message.

- You can modify `haveToBeCat` to be more reuseable.
+ You can refactor `haveToBeCat` to be more reuseable.

  ```javascript
     const haveToBeSomething = (word) => {